urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 11. Princess Rose and the Creature
-> **Target Words**: `anymore, asleep, berry, collect, compete, conversation, creature, decision, either, forest, ground, introduce, marry, prepare, sail, serious, spend, strange, truth, wake`
+> `anymore, asleep, berry, collect, compete, conversation, creature, decision, either, forest, ground, introduce, marry, prepare, sail, serious, spend, strange, truth, wake`

 There was once a beautiful princess named Rose.
 Her mother, the queen, however, was not as beautiful as the princess.
 The queen felt bad that she was not the most beautiful woman in the kingdom anymore.
 She was tired of competing with her daughter.
 She made a decision.
 She prepared a drink for the princess.
 After the princess drank it, she fell asleep.
 Then the queen took the princess to the forest.
 She left the princess there.
 It was a very serious thing to do.
 “Either she will be killed by animals or she will get lost in the forest,” the queen thought.
 The princess had a dream.
 She dreamed about a man with brown hair and brown eyes.
 It was the man she would wed.